Pykoncio/MentorAI/README.md

 `models`

-Contains the models used in the project, including the model to filter inappropriate language.
-These models structure and validate the data used within the application.
+This directory contains the model used in the project for filtering inappropriate language.
+The model validates all data within the application before it's processed by the APIs.

 `schemas`